Brianetta/Trailer-Manager/README.md

 * Attempt to unpack the trailer attached to the hitch
 * Unhitch the trailer
-* Update the internal model of the consist
+* Update the internal model of the consist (removing it from menus, etc)

 # Menu